smakonin/Doubler/README.md

 # Doubler

-A feedforward backpropogation numeral network that can learn to double numbers.
+A feedforward backpropogation neural network that can learn to double numbers.

 Compiles w/o issue using GCC on Linux.
 Run:
 ```